service Packages

 Time Pressure

-As Localiza’s key revenue initiative for 2024, bundling couldn’t wait.
+As a key initiative for 2024, bundling couldn’t wait.
 We needed to deliver quickly without compromising the clarity and reliability users needed.

 Team Dynamics